jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 file be read in full before implementation proceeds.
 If the contents are especially important, state that the file or resource MUST be read in full.

+Critical Testing Policies (apply to Test-Bound phases only):
+1. **Execution Required**: Tests must be executed, not just written
+2. **All Must Pass**: Proceeding with failing tests is prohibited
+3. **No Test Manipulation**: Disabling, skipping, or deleting tests to achieve passing status is prohibited
+4. **No Scope Reduction**: Reducing functionality to avoid test failures is prohibited
+5. **No Mocks Without Plan or User Approval**: Due to LLM hallucination risks, write integration tests; raise to user if mocks are necessary and the plan didn't already specify using them.
+6. **Validate Existing Tests**: When modifying code, existing test coverage must pass

 Testing guidelines:
 - Testing must be part of the phase in which the code is written when testable functionality is created.
 Each phase should clearly state its testing approach: